nestorrente/event-bus/README.md

 on(event: string, listener: (...args: any[]) => void): EventBus;
 ```

-Registers an event handler function for the specified event.
+Registers an event listener function for the specified event.

 **Usage example:**